uber-web/jazelle/README.md

 It's typically faster to run `jazelle focus` than to run `jazelle install`, because `focus` does not install packages that are not part of the build graph for the specified package(s).
 Runs `yarn workspaces focus` under the hood.

+You can specify packages that always get installed even when using the `jazelle focus` command by specifying a `focusRequirements` field in `manifest.json`, containing an array of package names.
+This is useful if you have utility tools that normally run outside of the scope of a focused project.
+See [focus requirements](#focus-requirements) for more information.

 `jazelle focus [packages...] --cwd [cwd]`

 - `[packages...]` - A list of packages to install